sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 Note that this API will probably change in future to take a list of scripts instead of/as well as a list of addresses, as not every output type can be expressed with an address.

-Conveniently the database backed `FullPrunedBlockStore` implementations that bitcoinj ships with (Postgres, MySQL, H2) implement this interface, so if you use them you can connect the wallet to the databases directly.
+Conveniently the database backed `FullPrunedBlockStore` implementations that sumcoinj ships with (Postgres, MySQL, H2) implement this interface, so if you use them you can connect the wallet to the databases directly.

 Once you have a provider, just use `Wallet.setUTXOProvider` to plug it in.
 The provider will then be queried for spendable outputs whenever the balance is calculated or a spend is completed.